The Community Readiness Model

 Advertising and Media

-A culturally fluent billboard, "Be Responsible, Get Tested," was developed by the Oklahoma Native American AIDS Coalition and Oklahoma Gay Natives organization.
-Native artist Frank Sheridan provided the art work.
+The Oklahoma Native American AIDS Coalition and Oklahoma Gay Natives Organization built a culturally fluent billboard, "Be Responsible, Get Tested", by Native artist Frank Sheridan.
 The Oklahoma AIDS Care Fund provided the resources for the leasing of the billboards and the signs.
 This may be the first billboard of its kind to promote HIV screening to the American Indian/Alaska Native (AI/AN) population and is a wonderful example of how advocacy, open discussion and raising awareness can positively impact future AI/AN health.
 Pictured is Ms Gloria Zuniga, RN, BSN, HIV/AIDS Program Director, Association of American Indian Physicians.